 Beyond the Buzzword: What AI Literacy Actually Means

-Let’s be honest: in most student group chats, "using AI" is shorthand for asking a chatbot to summarize a textbook chapter at 2:00 AM.
-But true AI literacy goes much deeper than that.
-It’s the ability to understand, use, and—most importantly—critically evaluate these tools to actually boost what you're capable of doing.
+In most student group chats, "using AI" is shorthand for asking a chatbot to summarize a textbook chapter at 2:00 AM.
+True AI literacy goes much deeper.
+It is the ability to understand, use, and, most importantly, critically evaluate these tools to improve your capabilities.

 Think of AI literacy as a three-legged stool: